-EAI solutions are inherently distributed; they are thus vulnerable to a variety of errors that can have an impact on their normal behaviour.
+EAI solutions are inherently distributed; they are thus vulnerable to a variety of errors due to which they may behave abnormally.
 Errors are due to faults, which can be either permanent, e.g., due a software defect, or transient, e.g., due to a resource that is temporarily unavailable.
-Errors that are not dealt with properly are perceived as failures by end users (Campbell and Randell, 1986; Avizienis et al., 2004).
+Errors that are not dealt with properly are perceived as failures by end users [2, 6].
 Fault-tolerance proposals aim to help keep systems delivering their functionality in spite of faults.
 Typically, they can be modelled as a pipeline that goes through the following stages: event reporting, error monitoring, error diagnosing, and error recovering.
 The event reporting stage deals with reporting whether a port was able to handle a message or not.
 In the error monitoring stage, events are stored and analysed to find correlations that shall later be checked for validity.
 When an error is detected, a notification is created and sent to the error diagnosing stage, whose aim is to identify the cause of the error, the messages and the parties involved.
 The error recovering stage attempts to execute recovery actions to help the system compensate for the existence of faults and the occurrence of errors.

-In the literature there are several proposals that deal with fault tolerance (Zeng et al., 2005; Liu et al., 2007, 2006, 2001; Erradi et al., 2006; Chiu et al., 1999; Hagen and Alonso, 2000; Alonso et al., 2000; Chen et al., 2004; Ermagan et al., 2008; Baresi et al., 2008; Li et al., 2009, 2008; Borrego et al., 2010; Yan and Dague, 2007; Yan et al., 2005).
+In the literature there are many proposals to deal with fault tolerance [1, 3, 4, 7-10, 13, 21-25, 33-35].
 We have analysed them from the viewpoint and execution model perspectives.
-Our conclusion is that most of them aim at the orchestration viewpoint and the processbased execution model, since they focus on Web Services, WS-BPEL, and traditional workflow systems.
+Our conclusion is that most of them aim at the orchestration viewpoint and the process-based execution model, since they focus on Web Services, WS-BPEL, and traditional workflow systems.
 There are a few exceptions that take the choreography viewpoint and/or the task-based execution model into account, but they have important limitations that make them difficult to use in a general context.
-The main limitation of Chen et al. (2004) is that processes can have only one input and messages cannot be split or aggregated inside the workflow; these are common tasks in EAI solutions.
-In proposals (Ermagan et al., 2008; Baresi et al., 2008), although the authors suggest that it can be applied to the choreography viewpoint, no implementation or evaluation is provided, which makes them difficult to assess and apply in practice.
-Finally, the limitation of proposal (Li et al., 2008) is that it is theoretical and transforming it into a practical tool that deals with distribution problems in a software ecosystem does not seem straightforward.
+The main limitation of [7] is that processes can have only one input and messages cannot be split or aggregated inside the workflow; these are common tasks in EAI solutions.
+In proposals [3, 9], although the authors suggest that it can be applied to the choreography viewpoint, no implementation or evaluation is provided, which makes them difficult to assess and apply in practice.
+Finally, the limitation of proposal [21] is that it is theoretical and transforming it into a practical tool that deals with distribution problems in a software ecosystem does not seem straightforward.